Mr-codehunter/Email-Guidelines/docs/index.md

 + Avoid long and lengthy mail

 + you can use
-- snip
+ -snip
-  - To TRIM the Mail.
+    -To TRIM the Mail.